 As the diversity of your services increases, the true cost of delivering a service becomes increasingly opaque.
 Blurring costs across different programs and grants is not due to poor accounting practices or lack of proper planning and budgeting; it is due to the uncertainty of indirect costs and how to apply it.

 State, Local, Tribal and Nonprofit organizations all share the same challenge: how to assign organization-wide shared costs (indirect costs) to the final product line or service received.
 All organizations have indirect costs that benefit the entire organization at variable levels per program or grant.
-It is then difficult to add these indirect shared costs onto your organization’s direct costs to calculate the true cost of the services you perform.
+It is then difficult to add these indirect shared costs into your organization’s direct costs to calculate the true cost of the services you perform.

 The Indirect Cost Problem